 - Capital expenditure program of $116 million

-- Total pensioner rebates rises to more than $3 million, with $335 a year for a full pensioner or $167.50 for a part-pensioner.
+- Total pensioner rebates of almost $3.2 million, with rates rebates of $335 a year for a full pensioner or $167.50 for a part-pensioner.

 Capital expenditure program at a glance:

 - $37.64 million for parks, open space and conservation

 - $26.77 million for transport, roads and traffic projects

 - $18.08 million for water, waste and wastewater projects